aditya2907/TensorFleet/monitoring/README.md

 # 📊 Monitoring Service

-The Monitoring Service is the observability and analytics hub of TensorFleet, providing comprehensive metrics aggregation, health monitoring, performance analytics, and real-time system insights with Prometheus and Grafana integration.
+The Monitoring Service is the advanced observability and analytics engine of TensorFleet, providing **real-time metrics aggregation**, **intelligent health monitoring**, **auto-scaling analytics**, and comprehensive system insights with **Prometheus**, **Grafana**, and **MongoDB Atlas** integration.

 ## 🚀 Overview

-This service acts as the central observability platform, collecting metrics from all TensorFleet services, providing health checks, analytics dashboards, and alerting capabilities.
-It offers both fallback monitoring when services are unavailable and comprehensive system-wide visibility.
+This service acts as the central AI-powered observability platform, collecting and analyzing metrics from all TensorFleet microservices, providing proactive health monitoring, auto-scaling recommendations, and advanced analytics dashboards.
+Features **cloud-native monitoring** with MongoDB Atlas integration and **intelligent alerting** for production deployments.

 ## 🏗️ Architecture